Ghost Fetish

 - 02List of paraphilias — WikipediaDocuments spectrophilia as a named, uncommon paraphilia involving attraction to ghosts or spirits.

-- 03Incubus — WikipediaHistorical demonological tradition of spirits seeking intimacy with sleepers (incubus/succubus, Lilu on the Sumerian King List c.
-2400 BC, Malleus Maleficarum) and its modern association with sleep paralysis.
+- 03Incubus — WikipediaDemonological tradition of spirits seeking intimacy with sleepers (incubus/succubus, Lilu on the Sumerian King List c.
+2400 BC, Malleus Maleficarum 1486) and the modern association with sleep paralysis.

-- 04Spectrophilia — WikipediaDefines spectrophilia (also phasmophilia) as attraction to ghosts/spirits and notes the lack of scientific evidence for the phenomenon; links it to folklore and sleep paralysis.
+- 04Spectrophilia — WikipediaDefines spectrophilia (also phasmophilia) as attraction to ghosts/spirits or arousal from images in mirrors; notes the lack of scientific evidence, the sleep-paralysis explanation, Hufford's ~15% estimate, and cultural examples (The Entity 1982, Ghost 1990, romantic ballet, ghost-hunting shows).

 - 06David Hufford — WikipediaHufford's The Terror That Comes in the Night (1982) and his ~15% lifetime estimate for the 'Old Hag' sleep-paralysis experience underlying supernatural-assault traditions.

-- 07Psychopathia Sexualis — WikipediaKrafft-Ebing's 1886 work established the convention of naming sexual interests in Greek/Latin; spectrophilia does not appear in it.
+- 07Psychopathia Sexualis — WikipediaKrafft-Ebing's 1886 work established the Greek/Latin naming convention for sexual interests; spectrophilia does not appear in it.

 - 08Joyal, Cossette & Lapierre (2015), What Exactly Is an Unusual Sexual Fantasy?, J. Sexual Medicine 12(2):328-340Major sexual-fantasy prevalence survey in which spectrophilia does not feature, illustrating its rarity and absence from mainstream prevalence data.